-- (a) Subject to Section 204, a tribunal of this State which is competent to determine child custody has jurisdiction to make an initial child-custody determination only if: - (1) this State is the home State of the child on the date of the commencement of the proceeding or was the home State of the child within six months before the date of the commencement of the proceeding and the child is absent from this State but a parent or person acting as parent continues to live in this State; - (2) a tribunal of another State does not have jurisdiction under paragraph (1) or a tribunal of the home State of the child has declined to exercise jurisdiction on the ground that this State is the more appropriate forum under Section 206, and: - (i) the child and the child's parents, or the child and at least one contestant, have a significant connection with this State, other than mere physical presence; and - (ii) substantial evidence is available in this State concerning the child's care, protection, training, and personal relationships; or - (3) a tribunal of another State would not have jurisdiction under paragraph (1) or (2), or all tribunals having jurisdiction under paragraphs (1) or (2) have declined to exercise jurisdiction on the ground that a tribunal of this State is the more appropriate forum to determine the custody of the child under Section 206. - (b) Physical presence of the child in this State, or of the child and one of the contestants, is not alone sufficient to invoke the jurisdiction of a tribunal of this State to make a child-custody determination.
+- (a) Subject to Section 204, a tribunal of this State which is competent to determine child custody has jurisdiction to make an initial child-custody determination only if: - (1) this State is the home State of the child on the date of the commencement of the proceeding or was the home State of the child within six months before the date of the commencement of the proceeding and the child is absent from this State but a parent or person acting as parent continues to live in this State; - (2) a tribunal of another State does not have jurisdiction under paragraph (1), or a tribunal of the home State of the child has declined to exercise jurisdiction on the ground that this State is the more appropriate forum under Section 207, and: - (i) the child and the child's parents, or the child and at least one contestant, have a significant connection with this State, other than mere physical presence; and - (ii) substantial evidence is available in this State concerning the child's care, protection, training, and personal relationships; or - (3) no State would have jurisdiction under paragraph (1) or (2), or all tribunals having jurisdiction under paragraphs (1) or (2) have declined to exercise jurisdiction on the ground that a tribunal of this State is the more appropriate forum to determine the custody of the child under Section 207. - (b) Physical presence of the child in this State, or of the child and a person claiming physical custody, legal custody of or visitation with the child, is not alone sufficient to invoke the jurisdiction of a tribunal of this State to make a child-custody determination.